 What You Will Learn in This Tutorial

-How to define the visible date range (one year) and scroll to the current date.
+How to define the visible date range (one year) and scroll to November 2026.

 How to load reservation data.

-How to enable drag and drop operations (moving, resizing).
+How to enable drag and drop operations (moving, resizing, creating).

 How to show icons in the row headers.